unoplatform/Uno.Samples/UI/ChatGPT/README.md

 # ChatGPT

 This is a ChatGPT Sample app using the OpenAI SDK.
-The app was built using C# Markup for the UI and MVUX as the design pattern, encouraging the flow of immutable data.
-Immutable records are used to manage state and ensure immutability.
+The app was built using C# Markup for the UI and MVUX for state management, encouraging the flow of immutable data.
+Records are used to manage state and ensure immutability.

 ## Getting Started